What is a Chainsaw?

 - Only cut each piece of wood at a time.

 - Wear defensive rigging while at the same time working your chainsaw.

 - Use a chain that has an anti-kickback include.

-- Ensure that your chain is sharpened by particulars.
+- Ensure that particulars sharpen your chain.

 - Keep your chainsaw clean and very much greased up.

 - Do not let the bar guide tip touch branches, logs, or the ground.